scadu/zshrc1/docs/CUSTOMIZE.md

 ### compinit dump file

 Zebrafish will store your zcompdump file in `$XDG_CACHE_HOME/zsh/zcompdump`.
-Many other shells like [fish] store cache files in separate places from config files.

-If you don't prefer this, you can restore your zcompdump file to the Zsh default location or wherever else you prefer by setting the `$ZSH_COMPDUMP` variable.
+If you don't prefer this, you can restore your zcompdump file to the Zsh default location or wherever else you want by setting the `$ZSH_COMPDUMP` variable.

 ```zsh
 ZSH_COMPDUMP=${ZDOTDIR:-~}/.zcompdump